April Mentor Monthly

 Review with your mentee what you discussed last week, reminding them that Jesus was betrayed by the very people that were telling Him that they love Him.
 One of Jesus’s very close friends, Judas, was the person who turned Jesus over to die on the cross.
 Jesus knew that His friends were going to betray Him but He also knew that He had to go through what He did so that we could have eternal life with Him.

 Discuss with your mentee that sometimes their friends are going to be the ones to be mean to them and turn away from them.
 However, they can know that their Savior who died for them suffered the biggest betrayal of a friend.
-He knows what they go through and He has gone through it himself.
-Let them know that He is our comforter and they can pray to Him when they are going through something.
+He knows what they go through because He has gone through it himself.
+Let them know that He is our comforter and they can pray to Him when they are going through something difficult.

 Three days after Jesus died on the cross, He rose again.
 The stone in front of His tomb was rolled away and His tomb was empty.
 Jesus defeated sin and death.
 Jesus appeared to His disciples and they were so happy to see Him.
 However, one of His disciples, Thomas, was not there to see Jesus.
 When Thomas heard the other disciples saying Jesus had appeared to them, he told them that he would not believe them until he saw Jesus in person.
 Jesus then appeared to Thomas and Thomas believed that Jesus rose from the dead.